Clara Sosa

-María Clara Sosa Perdomo (born 25 September 1993) is a Paraguayan model, tv host and beauty queen who was crowned Miss Grand Paraguay 2018 and was later crowned Miss Grand International 2018 in Yangon, Myanmar.
-She is the first Paraguayan woman to win the Miss Grand International title.
+Clara Sosa is a Paraguayan model, tv host and beauty pageant titleholder who won Miss Grand Paraguay 2018 and Miss Grand International 2018 in Yangon, Myanmar.

 Early life and career

-Sosa was born in the capital of Paraguay, Asunción, and raised in San Lorenzo.
+Clara Sosa was born in the capital of Paraguay, Asunción, and raised in San Lorenzo.
 She is a model at ON Management and also a host at the morning show La mañana de Unicanal.

 Pageantry

-In 2015, Sosa joined and finished in the Top 20 semifinalist at Miss Model of the World 2015 competition.
-On 9 June 2018, Sosa was crowned as Miss Grand Paraguay 2018 held its finale night at the Hotel Guarani Theatre.
-She succeeded outgoing Miss Grand Paraguay 2017, Lia Duarte Ashmore.
+In 2015, Sosa reached the top 20 at Miss Model of the World 2015.
+Sosa won Miss Grand Paraguay 2018, on 9 June 2018, at the Hotel Guaraní Theatre.

-As Miss Grand Paraguay, Sosa won the competition and was crowned Miss Grand International 2018 was held on 25 October 2018 at One Entertainment Park in Yangon, Myanmar by outgoing titleholder Miss Grand International 2017, María José Lora of Peru.
+Sosa won Miss Grand Paraguay and was crowned Miss Grand International 2018 on 25 October 2018 at the One Entertainment Park in Yangon, Myanmar by outgoing titleholder Miss Grand International 2017, María José Lora of Peru.
 She is the first titleholder from Paraguay and the second from South America.

-Her court included Meenakshi Chaudhary of India (first runner-up), Nadia Purwoko of Indonesia (second runner-up), Nicole Colón of Puerto Rico (third runner-up) and Haruka Oda of Japan (fourth runner-up).
+She is the first Paraguayan woman to win the Miss Grand International title.